invertedv/testGo/docs/tutorial.md

 Even if your ultimate goal is to use goMortgage on different data, this is the easiest way to test drive it.

-There is one other table you'll need -- a table of economic data.
-The [assemble]() package will produce that.
+There is one other table you'll need -- a table of non-loan data.
+This table has fields for house prices, unemployment, income, labor growth rates over time at a zip/zip3 level.
+The [assemble]() package will produce the table you need.

 ### The .gom file